-This is the most popular variety, it has dark blue-green foliage.
-It is very aromatic and has a large seed head, desirable for pickling.
+This is the most popular variety; it has dark blue-green foliage.
+It is very aromatic and has a large seed head, which is desirable for pickling.

 Delikat is known for its dense foliage and high yields at harvest.
 It germinates in 6-12 days and grows 10-24″ high.
 The relatively short height makes it suitable for containers and indoor gardens.

 This variety has large leaves, making it ideal in salads and any cooking using the foliage.
 The seeds are useful in condiments.
 Dukat was bred in Denmark and has a sweet and mellow flavor designed for Scandinavian dishes.
 It will germinate in 7-14 days.

 At only 18″ tall, Fernleaf Dill is perfect for container growing and is very decorative in floral arrangements.
 It is considered fast growing.

 A variety that has rather coarse leaves, which suggests that the new leaves will be most tasty, it also is late to bolt, which extends its life.